 If you're wondering how to roast pork then you've come to the right place.
-From how long to cook to how to make pork crackling, we've got your covered.
+Find out how long to cook roast pork, how to make pork crackling, and much more.

-Our simple step-by-step roast pork recipe is full of helpful advice on how to prepare and roast a whole joint of pork, with mouth-watering results.
-We’ve also included tips from our Test Kitchen experts – including their secrets to creating the perfect pork crackling.
+This simple step-by-step guide makes cooking roast pork easy.
+Packed with helpful advice on how to prepare and roast a whole joint of pork.
+We’ve included tips from our Test Kitchen experts – including their secrets to creating the perfect pork crackling.

 Do you cover pork when roasting?